1. Full license - CA / MTBA

 THIS YEAR WE WILL ALSO BE ACCEPTING MTBA FULL LICENCES!
 The joy!
 The rapture (and also a lack of complaints from our dirtier brethren)!

 BMXA licences are no longer accepted.
 Take it up with BMXA.

-At any Dirty Deeds race this year you will be able to purchase a Cyclocross Season Pass for $50.
-This will cover you for all three Dirty Deeds Urban Cyclocross races and the Victoria State CX Championships.
+At any Dirty Deeds race this year you will be able to purchase a Cyclocross Season Licence for $60.
+This will cover you for all Dirty Deeds Urban Cyclocross races and the Victoria State CX Championships.
 This has solved a major headache for us, and represents a total bargain for you.

 5. KIDZ licence

 These are twenny bucks, and cover you for the whole year.
 Unfortunately you have to be under 11 to get one.
 Other kids (u13 - u19) are subject to a sliding scale based on age, but it's still way cheaper than for grownups.